Funk: Other instruments

 Horn section arrangements with groups of brass instruments are often used in funk songs.
 Funk horn sections could include saxophone (often tenor sax), trumpet, trombone, and for larger horn sections, such as quintets and sextets, a baritone sax.
 Horn sections played "rhythmic and syncopated" parts, often with "offbeat phrases" that emphasize "rhythmic displacement".
 Funk song introductions are an important place for horn arrangements.

 Funk horn sections performed in a "rhythmic percussive style" that mimicked the approach used by funk rhythm guitarists.
 Horn sections would "punctuate" the lyrics by playing in the spaces between vocals, using "short staccato rhythmic blast[s]".
 Notable funk horn players included Alfred "PeeWee" Ellis, trombonist Fred Wesley, and alto sax player Maceo Parker.
-Notable funk horn sections including the "Phoenix Horns" (with Earth, Wind & Fire), the "Horny Horns" (with Parliament), the "Memphis Horns" (with Isaac Hayes), and "MFSB" (with Curtis Mayfield).
+Notable funk horn sections including the Phoenix Horns (with Earth, Wind & Fire), the Horny Horns (with Parliament), the Memphis Horns (with Isaac Hayes), and MFSB (with Curtis Mayfield).

 The instruments in funk horn sections varied.
 If there were two horn players, it could be trumpet and sax, trumpet and trombone, or two saxes.
-A standard horn trio would consist of trumpet, sax, and trombone, but trios of one trumpet with two saxes, or two trumpets with one sax were also fairly common.
-A quartet would be the set up the same as a standard horn trio, but with an extra trumpet, sax, or (less frequently) trombone player.
+A standard horn trio would consist of trumpet, sax, and trombone, but trios of one trumpet with two saxes, or two trumpets with one sax, were also fairly common.
+A quartet would be set up the same as a standard horn trio, but with an extra trumpet, sax, or (less frequently) trombone player.
 Quintets would either be a trio of saxes (typically alto/tenor/baritone, or tenor/tenor/baritone) with a trumpet and a trombone, or a pair each of trumpets and saxes with one trombone.
 With six instruments, the horn section would usually be two trumpets, three saxes, and a trombone.

 Notable songs with funk horn sections include: